collective-soundworks/soundworks/ROADMAP.md

   see:
   + fastify
   + polka https://github.com/lukeed/polka (+1)
-- better ErrorReporter (find infos from source)
+- better ErrorReporter
+  + find infos from es6 source
+  + log server errors
 - on start log more precise informations
   + ip of server (both local and on network)
   + existing routes